-They were nicknamed “Maytag Messerschmitts” or “jungle jeep”.
+They were nicknamed "Maytag Messerschmitt" or "jeep jungle".

-The best-known of the L-Birds, the Piper L-4 “Grasshopper” and Vultee Stinson L-5 “Sentinel” participated in conflicts on all fronts.
+The best known of L-Birds, the Piper L-4 "Grasshopper" and Vultee Stinson L-5 "Sentinel" took part in the conflict on all fronts.

-Taylorcraft L-2 was reserved for training.
-L’ Aeronca L-3 participated him in fact to some operations in North Africa, Italy, and the Pacific.
-The career of the L-Birds continued after 1945 in the conflicts in Korea and Viet Nam with the Piper L - 4, Aeronca L-16, Stinson Vultee L - 5, North American L - 17 Navion, and the Cessna L-19/O-1 Bird Dog.
+The Taylorcraft L-2 was reserved for training.
+The Aeronca L-3 participated although it makes some operations in North Africa, Italy, and the Pacific.
+The career of L-Birds continued after 1945 in the conflicts of Korea and Vietnam with the Piper L-4, Aeronca L-16 Vultee Stinson L-5, L-17 North American Navion, and Cessna L-19 / O-1 Bird Dog.

-On the “L” was then replaced by the “The“, for Theddelegation, with the arrival of the Cessna O - 2 Skymaster and OV-10 Bronco.
+The "L” was later replaced by the "The", for Theddelegation, with the arrival of the Cessna O - 2 Skymaster and OV-10 Bronco.